CoffeeCodeAndCreatine/developer_set_up/README.md

 #### Step 5.3: Fonts
 If you look at your terminal you are probably going to see a few characters that are not rendering correctly.
 They are going to look like little boxes.
 This is because we don't have the fonts that the theme wants.
 Let's intall those now.
 This process will include downloading a repo, installing fonts, and then setting a font in iterm.
-Cloning the repo can be down by running the following command in your terminal
+Cloning the repo can be done by running the following command in your terminal
 ```bash
 git clone https://github.com/powerline/fonts.git
 ```